coder/coder/docs/security/0001_user_apikeys_invalidation.md

 Otherwise, the following information will be reported:

 - User email
-- Time the user was last modified (i.e. deleted)
+- Time the user was last modified (for example, deleted)
 - User API key ID
 - Time the affected API key was last used